wavefrontHQ/docs/pages/doc/trace_data_details.md

 ### Metrics Reporter Objects

-You can use one or more reporter objects to gather metrics and histograms and forward that data to the Operations for Applications sender.
+You can use one or more reporter objects to gather metrics and histograms and forward that data to the Wavefront sender.
 Different Operations for Applications reporter objects gather data from different components of your application.
 For example, a `WavefrontJvmReporter` reports runtime data from the JVM.

 An Operations for Applications reporter object specifies:
 * The reporting interval for metrics and histograms.
-The reporting interval controls how often data is reported to the Operations for Applications sender and therefore determines the timestamps of data points sent to Operations for Applications.
+The reporting interval controls how often data is reported to the Wavefront sender and therefore determines the timestamps of data points sent to Operations for Applications.
 The default reporting interval is once a minute.

 * The source of the reported metrics and histograms -- by default, the host that the code is running on.
 You can optionally specify a more useful source name explicitly during setup, for example, an IP address, a container or instance name, or some other unique data source.
 All reporter objects for a particular microservice must specify the same source.